mjbernier/Portfolio/SQL/readme.md

 - Microsoft SQL Server Management Studio (SSMS) v19.1

 Dataset: Annual Crop and Livestock Production and Yields by Country and Region, 1961-2021
-Source: Food and Agriculture Organization (FAO) of the United Nations, [https://fao.](https://fao.org/faostat/)https://fao.org/faostat/
+Source: Food and Agriculture Organization (FAO) of the United Nations, (https://fao.org/faostat/)https://fao.org/faostat/ This dataset is stored in the project as a SQL Backup (.bak) file